chaopangdev/ChildrenGame/README.md

 * Remote API failure is handled and prompt an error message on index page.
 * Unexpected setup parameter doesn't trigger the game process, but display an error message on index page.

+## Assumptions and Trade-offs

+* The main service class, GameService, has two dependency services interfaces, IGameHelperService and IGameAlgorithmService.
+This has increased the complexity of the GameService, while brings expandability to the application.
+By doing this way, better algorithm may be introduced easily to replace the current one, and setup parameters loading method is replacable as well.

+* .Net MVC may be not the most efficient way to implement this program, but considering it is more widely used and I am familiar with it, I chose it complete the task.